harsha-gali/OOPS-Major-Assignment/README.md

 - View a global user feed sorted by post creation time
 - Retrieve and display user-specific data

-All operations are accessible via well-defined REST endpoints and tested using **Postman**.
+All operations are accessible via well-defined REST endpoints and tested manually using Postman during development.
 The application uses **Spring Boot** for request handling and **H2** as an in-memory data store for quick development and testing.

 ---